-And there's a lot going on in the natural world and our nearby countryside, so we are suggesting all sorts of other activities and what you can watch out for when out and about.
-So please go to New News first for a summary of what's going on and where you'll be directed to other relevant pages.
+And there's a lot going on in the natural world and our nearby countryside, so if there's stuff you can do on your own or watch out for when out and about we publish that, too.
+Please go to NewNews first for a summary of what's going on and where you'll be directed to other relevant pages.

 If you are not yet a member, we hope that you will find on this website encouragement to join.
 If you are a member, we hope it will enable you to enjoy your membership more.

-We have monthly talks from Autumn to Spring and walks during the Spring and Summer.
-We always welcome new guests and members to join our very active Society.
-The price for attending a talk is £2 for guests (free for members) and membership for the year is just £10.
-You can become a member at any of our talks, or by emailing firstname.lastname@example.org.
+We are always pleased to see guests, for whom the price for attending an event is £2 (free for members) and membership for the year is just £10 (free for young people!).
+You can become a member at any of our events or by contacting Dick Budden at firstname.lastname@example.org.

 As well as advance information about the talks and trips we organise, we will include whenever possible accounts of these, so that those who couldn't come know what they missed.
 Just hover over (ie, don't click on) the appropriate page in the menu above, and this will take you to 'What you missed'.